tarzanzito/ModelAttributesDemo/README.md

-# ModelAttributesManager
+# CueRomovePreGap
-Demonstration of how to make a "model" class with custom attributes and how to inspect them...
+Remove PreGap from a CUE file